-By Z. Merriam The use of reactionary language amongst upstart communists (and sometimes even veterans of the communist program) is a recurring problem which begs to be addressed.
-One may be conversing with a comrade, engaging in a meaningful conversation with them, and then all of the sudden, you might hear them use a slur. […]
+By Raven D. The use of reactionary language amongst upstart communists (and sometimes even veterans of the communist program) is a recurring problem which begs to be addressed.
+One may be conversing with a comrade, engaging in a meaningful conversation with them, and then all of the sudden, you might hear them use a slur.
+An […]

 This article is a follow-up of sorts to Trans People and the Dialectics of Sex and Gender: Against Radical and Liberal Feminism.
 The cause of so much confusion over the nature of gender is that gender is a construct of unparalleled proximity.
 Gender is a construct of the private home, of the confines of the […]

 Introduction Here I propose a framework for a non-liberal, non-radical, and non-transmisogynistic feminism: a proletarian feminism.
 This work builds upon a materialist analysis of sex as a social construct (more available here), which is essential reading before you continue.
 For those unaware of dialectics some parts of this essay may be hard to follow, so […]

 In two major articles already on anti-imperialism.com, we have defined in a preliminary way how we conceive of Global People’s War, and what we consider to be the basic role of revolutionaries in imperialist countries today.
 The theory of Global People’s War and what role First Worlders are to play in it of course needs […]

 Oppression under capitalism takes many forms.
 It would be entirely incorrect and class reductionist to claim the only exercise of oppression in class society is that between the worker and capitalist.
 In fact, capitalism reproduces a host of repressive social relations including that of patriarchy, racism, homophobia, transphobia, national oppression etc. One generally under-examined oppressive apparatus is that […]